kubespray-offline/kubespray-offline/README.md

     $ ./download-all.sh

-All artifiacts are stored in ./outputs directory.
+All artifacts are stored in ./outputs directory.
+Copy it to target node.

 This script calls all of following scripts.